risor-io/risor/docs/syntax.md

 ## Indexing

-Multiple Tamarin core types support index operations.
+Multiple Risor core types support index operations.
 These types are referred to as _container types_ and include list, map, set, and string.

 Lists use zero-based indexing.
 Negative indices operate relative to the end of the list: